uoftweb/constitution/README.md

 ### Candidate Nominations

-A record of all their participations within the club, their development skills, and their resume.
+A member of the Web Development Club can only apply to run for one executive position.
+The nomination package must include five signatures from other members of the club, a record of all their participations within the club, their development skills, and their resume.

 ### Maximum term of Executive Council